 Carol came to Medcare because she was concerned about a skin cancer on her face.
 She needed surgery, but found that Medcare and her surgeon Dr Teresa Bernabeu Abad made the process as easy as possible.
 Here she shares her story… A friend recommended Medcare because I was concerned about a basal cell carcinoma on

-It’s No Smoking Day this month, so we thought it was a good time to look at what happens to your skin when you smoke and what can be done to repair the damage when you kick the habit.
-Although compared to heart disease and lung cancer, damage to the skin may seem superficial, it
+During the summer people are more concerned about their skin, so we thought it was a good time to look at what happens to your skin when you smoke and what can be done to repair the damage when you kick the habit.
+Although compared to heart disease and lung cancer, damage to the skin

 Medcare’s visiting hypnotherapist Angela Haram answers questions on hypnotherapy and quitting smoking… Can anyone stop smoking with hypnotherapy?
 Yes, but only if they really want to.
 You will be wasting your time if you only go to a hypnotherapist because your wife, husband, kids or friends have nagged you into it or if, deep down, you